peripheralist/nana-subgraph/README.md

 ## Overview

-The Nana subgraph indexes events from Juicebox nana fork contracts.
+The Nana subgraph indexes events from Juicebox nana fork, and Bannyverse, contracts.

 Contract names are defined in `config/template.json`